True confession: I “borrowed” my wedding vows.

 Jamie and I were married

-ten 11, 12, 13 14 years ago today at the Four Seasons Hotel Las Vegas.
-We specifically planned our wedding reception for the Saturday night over Labor Day weekend so that all of our friends and family from out of town could enjoy the long weekend with us.
+ten 11, 12, 13 14, 15 years ago today at the Four Seasons Hotel Las Vegas.
+We specifically planned our wedding reception for Saturday night because it was over Labor Day weekend.
+Having our wedding on a Holiday meant all of our friends and family from out of town could enjoy the long weekend with us.
 We were living alone in California and we both knew it would be the first, and (probably) the last time everyone we cared about would be under the same roof.
 We were right.

 File this under: How [not] to write wedding vows